-The Address Council (AC) appoints members to various positions on committees, working groups, task forces, or other bodies.
-This procedure will apply to removal of such appointees, when permitted, except where the ASO AC has a more specific removal procedure.
+The Address Council is responsible for appointing members to various positions on committees, working groups, task forces, or other bodies.
+This Section sets forth the procedures for appointing members to external bodies and the duties expected of appointees.

 8.1.
-Non Time Constrained Appointment Removal Requests
+Appointment and Removal of Appointees

-If there is sufficient time, the AC will evaluate the request to remove an appointee in an ASO AC meeting.
-The AC may choose, by simple majority vote of the AC members attending the meeting, to hold a vote for appointee removal.
-The appointee removal vote can be conducted via an eVote.
-The AC may also choose to make a new appointment in parallel or contingent upon removal of a current appointee.

-8.2. eVote

-The AC Chair may decide to hold an eVote after a 7 day discussion on the mailing list1. eVotes will follow the procedures described in our PROCEDURES TO APPOINT MEMBERS TO VARIOUS BODIES sections 7.4 except as follows in section in the next section:

-8.3.
-Results

-Only a unanimous vote to remove the appointee will result in removal.

-As single vote cast to not remove the appointee will result in the appointee remaining in the position.

-Abstentions and members not voting is acceptable, provided a simple majority of eligible voters vote in support of removing the appointee.

-At the conclusion of the removal eVote, if the results are inconclusive, then the vote will be extended by another 7 days.
-Each AC member will get an email noting if their individual vote has been recorded, instructions on how to vote, the total number of votes cast, and the new date concluding the election.
+The Address Council shall vote to appoint members to external bodies using the ballot process in Section 7.2.
+The Address Council may remove any Representative Appointee by approving a proposal to do so by ballot vote under Section 7.2.
+The Address Council shall have no power to remove a Non-Representative Appointee.

+8.2.
+Responsibilities of Representative Appointees

+Representative Appointees are expected to provide regular updates to the Address Council on their work and the work of the bodies to which they have been appointed.
+Representative Appointees are expected to update the Address Council at least twice annually.
+Non-Representative Appointees may be invited to provide updates during Address Council meetings.
+Updates may also be provided via email.
+Non-Representative Appointees may be invited to attend Address Council meetings as observers, even if they do not provide updates within such meetings.

-9. Selection of Individuals to the ICANN Board of Directors
+9. Selection of Individuals to the ICANN Board

 9.1.
 Authority

-Under the provisions of Article VI of the Bylaws for ICANN, the ASO is responsible for selecting persons to fill seats 9 and 10 of the ICANN Board of Directors.
-Under the provisions of Article VIII of the Bylaws for ICANN the Address Council is tasked to select these persons.
+Under Sections 7.2 and 9.2 of the ICANN Bylaws, the ASO is responsible for selecting persons to fill seats 9 and 10 of the ICANN Board.

 9.2.
 Overview

-The ICANN bylaws establish the beginning of the terms of seats 9 and 10.
-In those years when the term of one of these seats is to expire, the Address Council will establish a timeline in accordance with the General Selection Procedure described below to enable it to select a person to fill the projected vacancy.
-In the event that a seat is vacated prior to the expiration of the term, then the Address Council will exercise the Extraordinary Selection Procedure described below.
-In either case the procedure will consist of the four phases – Nomination, Comment, Interview, and Selection.
+The ICANN Bylaws establish the beginning of the terms of seats 9 and 10 of the ICANN Board.
+In those years when the term of one of these seats is to expire, the Address Council will establish a timeline in accordance with the General Selection Procedure in Section 9.4 to select a person to fill the projected vacancy.
+If a seat is vacated before its term expires, then the Address Council will follow the Extraordinary Selection Procedure in Section 9.5.
+In either case, the procedure will consist of four phases: nomination, comment, interview, and selection.

 9.3.
 Eligibility Requirements

-All candidates desiring to be selected to the ICANN Board by the Address Council must meet the selection criteria and conflict of interest requirements as stated by ICANN in its Bylaws and other relevant documents that ICANN publishes or identifies.
-No candidate will be considered who does not sign a Letter of Certification attesting to compliance with the ICANN stated requirements as well as attesting to previous conduct and character.
-This letter will be sent via email to each applicant with a set of administrative instructions concerning its execution.
-Any applicant who fails to follow these instructions will not be considered as a candidate for selection.
-Following the selection process, the elected candidate will be subject to an independent due diligence review consistent with those performed on all Nominating Committee selected Board members.
-This due diligence review is further outlined below in section 9.4.9.
+All candidates desiring to be selected to the ICANN Board by the Address Council must meet the selection criteria and conflict of interest requirements stated in the ICANN Bylaws and any other relevant documents that ICANN publishes or identifies.
+No candidate will be considered who does not sign a letter of certification attesting to compliance with ICANN’s stated requirements and to the candidate’s conduct and character (Certification Letter).
+The Certification Letter will be emailed to each candidate along with instructions for completing the letter.
+Any candidate who fails to follow these instructions will not be considered.
+The selected candidate will be subjected to a due diligence review process, as described in Section 9.4.9.

 9.4.
 General Selection Procedure